YahefuYusufu/Travlr/README.md

 # Travlr
-A mobile application for storing and managing travel memories.
+A full-stack mobile application for storing and managing travel memories.
 Users can add locations, save photos, and view their travel history.

 **Features:**
 * User authentication